Leo40Git/CaveSaveEdit/MCI.md

 # How does MCI work?
 The MCI system uses JavaScript to define and declare values.
 An example for an MCI configuration file can be found [here](src/com/leo/cse/frontend/default.mci).
-Every MCI file should contain the following functions. *Note: CSE always uses double resolution images, take this in consideration when writing methods that return locations on spritesheets!*
+Every MCI file should contain the following functions. *Note: CSE always uses double resolution images, take this in consideration when dealing with positions and sizes!*
 ## Metadata
 - `getName:String` - Gets the MCI file's name.
 - `getAuthor:String` - Gets the MCI file's author(s).